-Top 20 California Food Tours
+Top 14 California Food Tours

-Food unlocks the soul of a place.
-California is no exception, crammed with food-filled finds everywhere you turn — from cannoli in Little Italy, to tacos in East LA, to wine in Sonoma.
+California is crammed with food-filled finds everywhere you turn — from cannoli in San Diego’s Little Italy, to tacos in East LA, to wine in Sonoma.
 But, how’s a food explorer to know where to grab the best bites?
-Food tours in California are a great way to find grub that locals love, bringing you regional flavors served with edible insights.
-Whether you’re in your own town or visiting a distant destination, California’s food tours are sure to sate your adventurous appetite.
+California food tours are a great way to find grub that locals love, bringing you regional flavors served with edible insights.
+Whether you’re in your own town or visiting a distant destination, California food tours are sure to sate your adventurous appetite.

 Perhaps you’ll taste the original “California pizza” in Berkeley’s gourmet ghetto.
 Maybe you want to sip your way through San Diego’s bustling beer scene.
 Or perchance you’d like to try the best Korean food in Los Angeles.